serokell/blog-posts/typescript-for-haskellers/article.md

 Another great feature is conditional types.
 It allows you to choose the type based on some condition expressed as another type.
 With `extends`, you are able to make a condition: `T extends U ?
 X : Y`.
-It also allows you to not only choose from two types, but from many types: `T extends U ?
+It also allows you to choose not only from two but from many types: `T extends U ?
 X : T extends W ?
 Y : Z`.
-With such functionality, you can implement things that resemble [type families](https://serokell.io/blog/type-families-haskell) although are not quite like them.
+With such functionality, you can implement things that resemble [type families](https://serokell.io/blog/type-families-haskell), although they are not quite like them.
 Anyway, in conjunction with mapped types, it is a great feature to manage your types.

-One thing to note are union types.
+One thing to note is union types.
 Conditional types together with union types are called distributive conditional types, and how they work might be a little bit confusing.
-But we will explain them on examples.
+But we will explain them with examples.

-Here is the base example of conditional types.
+Here is a basic example of a conditional type.
-Type `B` extends `A` but type `C` doesn't.
+Type `B` extends `A`, but type `C` doesn't.
 And `Condition` type will return one type if `T extends V` and another one otherwise.

 ```typescript